 Prep Charter believes that all students can and must have an opportunity to reach their potential.
 It is our intent to take the necessary measures (i.e., specialized programming, services, and support) to meet the needs of individual students and to ensure that they receive a world-class educational experience regardless of disability.
 To this end, we have certified special education faculty, counselors, related service providers, and psychologists to provide ongoing support to students who have been identified as needing special education services.
-Our special education program complies with federal and state special education laws tests, standardized reading and mathematics assessments, classroom performance, benchmark examinations, vision and hearing screenings, and the Student Assistance Program (SAP).
-Whenever a student is referred by the SAP Team for a multi-disciplinary team evaluation, Prep must obtain written consent from a parent/guardian before the evaluation can be conducted.
-Please note that, if you consent to the evaluation of your student, you agree to an evaluation of your student's eligibility for services, not special education services.
-Not all children who are evaluated meet the eligibility criteria for special education services.
-If your child is determined by the child find team to be ineligible, he or she may be a candidate for non-special education services, programs, and interventions available at Prep.
-These may be discussed at the eligibility meeting.
+Our special education program complies with federal and state special education laws

-Step 1: Child Find
+Step 1: Identification